anarchy-ai/LLM-VM/README.md

 ```
 ### Optimizing Text Generation

-The code in `src/llm_vm/completion/` provides an optimizing text generation framework.
-It allows storing models and fine-tuning them on new data to improve generations over time.
+The code in `src/llm_vm/completion/` provides an optimizing completion library.
+This technique intelligently analyzes call-site usage and automatically initiates student-teacher distillation to fine-tune purpose-specialized small and efficient models from slow and accurate general purpose models.

 #### Files